-The small black gear is the one that either cracks and does not hold tightly to the odometer shaft any longer.
+The small black gear is the one that either cracks or does not hold tightly to the odometer shaft any longer.
 Need to count the teeth in order to order the correct replacement gear.
+It is always best to remove your speedometer and count the teeth of your old gear first.
 Most US Spec vehicles are 17 and most European Spec is 11.

 If this gear is bad, use a flat tip screwdriver under to gear to pry off.
-Press on the new gear with your fingers or a large pair of channel lock pliers.
-Just inside the speedometer clear plastic housing is located the lead gear that must fit tightly on the shaft in order for the odometer to work correctly.
+Press on the new gear with a large pair of channel lock pliers.
+If your lead gear is also bad do not install this gear until after the lead gear has been replaced, see below.

+Just inside the speedometer housing is located the lead gear that must fit tightly on the shaft in order for the odometer to work correctly.
 If this spins on the shaft it must be replaced as well.